swerdloj/Modular-ESP32-ProofOfConcept/README.md

 ## Notes:
+-Memory limitations mean this program is limited in functionality.
+This program currently uses 99% of available program memory.
 -The structure of this application could be improved greatly, namely refactoring gtft to be truly global.
 -This application's primary purpose is to serve as a proof-of-concept for the included features.
 -The focus while developing this program is modularity--to put a lot of mini-programs onto the ESP32 and run them all.